 The Democratic field still fairly large, but not everyone in the running has secured a spot in the next debate, which is taking place in South Carolina this week.
 It will be co-hosted by CBS News and the Congressional Black Caucus Institute.
 Twitter is also a partner, and Norah O'Donnell and Gayle King will moderate the conversation, with additional questions from Margaret Brennan, Major Garrett, and Bill Whitaker.

-In order to winnow down the group as the race progresses, the DNC set higher thresholds for the candidates to meet in order to qualify for participation in the third round of debates.
-The same qualifications will be used for the fourth round of debates in October.
+In order to winnow down the group on the debate stage as the race progresses, the DNC continues to set higher thresholds for the candidates to meet in order to participate in each round of debates.

-A candidate qualifies by meeting both of the following requirements:
+A candidate qualifies for a place on the stage on February 25 by meeting the following requirements:

-Here's who will be up on the stage next month:
+Here's who will be on the stage next month so far:

 You Might Also Like